 The effectiveness of the MiG-25RB as a strike aircraft remains unclear.
 Some sources claim that the MiG-25RB could also carry a single nuclear munition instead of a conventional bomb load, which would have greatly reduced concerns about accuracy.
 In any case, the standard camera nose was retained, though some improvements were made in equipment fit.
-The MiG-25RB went into service in 1970s, and surviving MiG-25Rs were brought up to MiG-25RB standard.
+The MiG-25RB went into service in the 1970s, and surviving MiG-25Rs were brought up to MiG-25RB standard.

 * The MiG-25RB led to several improved variants.
 In addition, although American reconnaissance aircraft such as the Lockheed U-2 and the SR-71 were designed to accommodate different classes of reconnaissance payloads by swapping out equipment pallets, the Soviets chose to field more or less dedicated MiG-25 reconnaissance variants for specialized reconnaissance roles: